A1exan10er/HikeCast/README.md

 4. Push to branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+### Development Guidelines
+- Use the dashboard for user management instead of editing JSON files
+- Test API endpoints with the provided curl examples
+- Ensure database migrations work correctly
+- Validate form inputs both client and server-side
+- Follow the existing code style and structure

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.